adaliana/rokc-capital/README.md

 # rokc-capital
-rokc wbesite and blog for my coaching and consulting business
+ROKC wbesite and blog for my coaching and consulting business